 Furthermore, the Swiffer mop has a 360° swivel head, so you can clean under furniture easily.
 While mopping the cleaning pads on the mop will stay securely in place thanks to the fabric clips.

 The benefit of the Swiffer mop is that it doesn’t spread the dirty around on your floors.
 Swiffer’s cleaning pads trap all the dust and dirt from your floors onto the fabric easily.

 Most Versatile: Bissell PowerFresh Lift-Off Steam Floor Mop

 - Power Source: Corded

 - The High Points: No cleaning solution needed, Versatile (can handle other cleaning jobs), Washable pads, Easy to assemble

 - The Low Points: Price, Weight, Difficult to regulate steam levels, Durability issues

-The Bissell PowerFresh Lift-Off Steamer Mop utilizes high temp sanitizing steam to envelop stains and dirt and is capable of removing some of the toughest stains with minimal user effort required.
+The Bissell PowerFresh Lift-Off Steam Mop utilizes high-temp sanitizing steam to envelop stains and dirt, and is capable of removing some of the toughest stains with minimal user effort required.
 Grime and germs can be erased with a few sweeps of the mop pad, and the mop operator can adjust steam cycles for a custom cleaning experience every time.

 This versatile mop enables this powerful steam to mobilize with its lift-off handheld unit.
 This portable system pulls away from the mop’s main base and allows steam to be utilized in other cleaning applications, including sinks, showers and tubs, and greasy ovens.
 The cleaning capabilities of this lift-off steamer are nearly endless, and users might find themselves hoping to find more grime.